Meat

 1 month

-For best quality, freeze raw bacon in its original package or rewrap tightly in heavy-duty foil, plastic wrap, or freezer paper, or place in a freezer bag.
-Thaw in the refrigerator.
+For best quality, freeze bacon in its original unopened package or rewrap tightly in heavy-duty foil or freezer wrap.
+For opened packages, wrap tightly before freezing.

 Signs of Spoilage